 - Winning an appeal on behalf of Jerry and Jessica Seinfeld in the United States Court of Appeals for the Second Circuit in a copyright and trademark case involving the New York Times #1 bestselling book Deceptively Delicious.

-- Representing Facebook and its CEO Mark Zuckerberg in a federal lawsuit arising from the plaintiff’s fraudulent claim of a significant ownership stake in Facebook.
+- Successfully representing Facebook and its CEO Mark Zuckerberg in a federal lawsuit arising from the plaintiff’s fraudulent claim of a significant ownership stake in Facebook.

-- Representing superagent Scott Boras in confidential baseball-related arbitrations.
+- Successfully representing superagent Scott Boras in confidential baseball-related arbitrations.

 Mr. Dupree appears frequently on national television as a legal analyst.
 He is a regular guest on Fox News Channel, and has appeared on CNN's “Situation Room” and C-Span's “America & The Courts,” among other programs.
 He has also been quoted in numerous print publications, including the New York Times, the Wall Street Journal, the Washington Post, the Los Angeles Times and many others, discussing legal issues and developments.
 In 2011, Mr. Dupree testified before the Judiciary Committee of the U.S. House of Representatives concerning the constitutional limits on the President’s detention authority.